Cyclic007/ConvolutiedController/README.md

 # Convoluted Controller

-This is a custom controller using https://github.com/passinglink/passinglink for firmware and using THB001P joysticks
+This is a custom controller using https://github.com/passinglink/passinglink for firmware and using THB001P joysticks Made with the scheme of a nentendo controller made to not get stick drift.

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/075a4479b8401aa721ad1cecd837b8c7f3f25156_image.png)